 Monica sang sweet songs of quiet lust and madness.
 She also spawned a goblin and is weary of sheep.

 Monica Fimbrez is a vocalist, multi-instrumentalist (guitar, jarana, bass, percussion) and composer.
 She moved to San Francisco in 2002 and graduated from San Francisco State University with a degree in vocal jazz and world music.
 Since then, Monica has aquired a wealth of experience in the genres of Cuban Son, Salsa, Afro-Cuban Folkloric, Son Jarocho, Rumba Española, Peruvian Lando, Jazz, Soul, and Reggae.
 She is the composer and leader of her band Soul y Agua, a group that performs original and traditional music, mostly integrating influences of Son Jarocho, Son Cubano and Soul.

-Sergio is neither afraid of mirrors or street conjurers and there were no teeth marks on his bones
+Jesse is neither afraid of mirrors or street conjurers and there were no teeth marks on his bones

 Jordan Feinstein-Keyboards, Vocals